FrancescoZumo/CMLS-homework-1/README.md

 The final code is `spoken_digit_classification.ipynb`

 ### Info
-More infomation about the implementation are inside the report
+More infomation about the implementation can be found inside the report